utdata/rwdir/docs/10-bind-join.md

 <div style="width:100%;height:0;padding-bottom:56%;position:relative;"><iframe src="https://giphy.com/embed/ExSXXwQmCSMWKor0qb" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div><p><a href="https://giphy.com/gifs/snl-saturday-night-live-season-47-ExSXXwQmCSMWKor0qb">via GIPHY</a></p>

-There is a lot to take in there about where the data came from and how we dealth with it.
+There is a lot to take in there about where the data came from and how we dealt with it.
 Here is where you end up:

 - **You have nine data files for each year and one reference file imported.**